MiStImm: a simulation tool to compare classical nonsef-centered immune models with a novel self-centered model: Description of the MiStImm computational model

 The probability of a \emph{division of intermediate kind} of a B cell is given by

 The purpose of division of intermediate kind is to create a fast, non-specific immune reaction to a new, typically quickly growing number of nonself antigens.
 The growing amount of B cells that are able to bind the new nonself antigens in the humoral phase even when there exist no infection or mutation specific B or Th cells can give an early start to an effective immune reaction.
-Activated B cells can release interleukin of type 1 to initiate a non-specific Th help as well.
-The value of the constant multiplier $k_m$ is typically $100$.
+Activated B cells can release danger signal to initiate a non-specific Th help as well.
+The value of the constant multiplier $k_m$ is typically $100$ to create a fast answer to a new, quickly dividing infection.

 The probability of a \emph{division of strong kind} of a B cell is given by